chidinmadominica/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command that find all the empty files
+all files with git exetension